-Meals: D
+Meals:

-On arrival in Chennai you will be met at the airport arrival hall by your National Escort or Local Guide from Wendy Wu Tours.
+Fly to Chennai.
+Your National Escort or Local Guide from Wendy Wu Tours will meet you at the in the Arrivals Hall.
 Together with other group members who may be arriving at a similar time, you will transfer to your hotel in Chennai.